 fulfilment we devise

-Contra Freud and those who would claim the idea of God merely a dream of wish-fulfilment, Tolkien teaches us that it is our wishes, seeded deep in our heart (“He has placed eternity in our hearts”), that beg the answer, but not devise the answer.
-“We need an infinite God to satisfy the longings of our soul” it has been said, following such revered figures as Augustine (“You have made us for Yourself, and our hearts are restless until they find their rest in You” – Confessions) and Pascal (“there is a God-shaped vacuum in every heart” – Pensees).
+But where Mia’s song savors our dreams with “foolish as they may seem,” Tolkien points us toward their origin and, ultimately, their fulfilment.
+Contra Freud and those who would claim the idea of God merely a dream of wish-fulfilment, Tolkien teaches us that it is our wishes, seeded deep in our heart,that beg the question.
+This follows Solomon who stated “He has placed eternity in our hearts” (Ecclesiastes 3:11).
+“We need an infinite God to satisfy the longings of our soul” it has been said, following such revered figures as Augustine “You have made us for Yourself, and our hearts are restless until they find their rest in You” and Pascal who wrote of a God-shaped vacuum .

-But Lewis himself would make perhaps the most incisive case that Christianity was in fact a form of fulfilling the innate human wish (or desire, the “argument from desire” all over again).
+But Lewis himself would make the most incisive case that Christianity was the fulfilled innate human wish or desire: this is in fact his “argument from desire” which he built on the crumbling edifice of Wordsworth’s despairing yearning for joy.
 Religious myths have abounded, Lewis argues in Myth Became Fact, expressing the desire for God to enter the world and redeem it.
 These have most often taken the form of a God who died then came back to life, bringing back health and life to the world.
 The mythic nature of Christ performing this role – buttressed by the fact that Christ actually, historically happened – provides a power to the Christian story that nearly transcends reason:

 And the end of Mia’s ode